 Simple answer is that it is a medical technology used primarily to provide an artificial replacement for lost kidney function in people with renal failure.
 Hemodialysis remove wastes and excess water from the blood by circulating blood outside the body through an external filter, called a dialyzer.
 Blood and dialysate flow through in opposite directions and the ...Read more

-- Do you still urinate with kidney failure?
+- Do you still have pain after passing a kidney stone?

 - At what creatinine level do you start dialysis